-A Notice to Appear is an arrest.
+A Notice to Appear is an arrest in Florida.
 They don't take you down to the jail in handcuffs and book you, but it is a legal arrest all the same.
 It looks like a traffic ticket, but it has the same legal effect as being placed in handcuffs and taken to jail.
 If you do not set a court date or show up to a court date that is set, a warrant will be issued for your arrest.
 When you do appear at court on a Notice to Appear, you will be facing possible jail time and other collateral consequences of having a criminal charge.
 The charge will show up on your record just as any other arrest would.
 Many people do not even know that they have been charged with a criminal charge when they are issued a Notice to Appear.
 But here is the law:

 Criminal Rule of Criminal Procedure 3.125

 "... a written order issued by a law enforcement officer in lieu of physical arrest requiring a person accused of violating the law to appear in a designated court or governmental office at a specified date and time."